avallad123/swift-ios-development/SpaceWalkNavigator/README.md

 # Space Walk Navigator (SwiftUI)

 An iOS app that calculates and displays a person's weight on Earth, the Moon, and Jupiter, using SwiftUI's `NavigationStack` and `NavigationPath` to pass data forward and backward across a multi-screen navigation flow.
-Built for a Principles of Mobile Computing course at Arizona State University (CSE 335).

 ## Overview